MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-onedrive-for-business.md

 - Add storage for your users in the cloud in 25-100 gigabytes (GB) increments, as needed.

-- Continue to provide SharePoint features as usual in your on-premises farm.
+- Continue to provide SharePoint in Microsoft 365 features as usual in your on-premises farm.

  **Things to keep in mind**